-Eyebrow Microblading also called “ Eyebroidery” , “Eyebrow Tattoo” , is a perfect combination of a masterful technique and art form is now available in the Philippines and is popular in young and old female patients as well as in men.The most updated technique is called nanobrows where tattooes are observed to stay longer and makes this technique possible now even in oily skin.
+Eyebrow Microblading also called “ Eyebroidery” , “Eyebrow Tattoo” , is a perfect combination of a masterful technique and art form is now available in the Philippines and is popular in both young and old female patients as well as in men.The most updated technique is called nanobrows where tattooes are observed to stay longer and makes this technique possible now even in patients with oily skin.

 Indications are patients with following concerns: 1.
 As a nonsurgical option in patients with absence of eyebrows due to Alopecia Universalis , a hair loss condition caused by autoimmune disease 2. to add more volume in patients with thin eyebrows 3. patients with normal eyebrows but want thicker eyebrows 4. to define or enhance the normal eyebrows 5. absence of arch or tail end 6.
 Eyebrow or brow shaping 7. to camouflage the eyebrow scars for trauma or infection.